carpentries-incubator/python-testing/_episodes/09-tdd.md

 - "Test driven development is a common software development technique"
 - "By writing the tests first, the function requirements are very explicit"
 - "TDD is not for everyone"
-- "TDD requires vigilance for success (cheating leads to failure)"
+- "TDD requires vigilance for success"
 ---

 Test-driven Development (TDD) takes the workflow of writing code and writing